singer-yang/singer-yang/README.md

 ### Hi there 👋

-I am now a MS/PhD student in Visual Computing Center(VCC), King Abdullah University of Science and Technology(KAUST).
+I am now a MS/PhD student at Visual Computing Center(VCC), CEMESE, King Abdullah University of Science and Technology(KAUST).

 I got my BS degree in Physics and Computer Science(minor) from University of Science and Technology of China(USTC).